SooryaSoorya/react-forex-forecast/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console. <br/>

-Launches the test runner in the interactive watch mode with <br />
+Launche the test runner in the interactive watch mode with <br />
 ```
 npm test
 ```